Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 ### **Slide 1: Title Slide**
 "Good morning.
 I am **[Name]**, Chief Strategy Officer.

-**Simply put: We are the company that builds the robots that pack groceries.**
+**Simply put: We are a technology company.
+We sell the Ocado Smart Platform (OSP).**

+**This is not just robots.
+It is an end-to-end system: The website, the AI routing, and the automated warehouses.**

-For ten years, we have been famous for the **Ocado Smart Platform**—those giant warehouses where robots swarm to pack food.
+For ten years, our value has come from these 'Giant Hives'—centralized warehouses where robots swarm to pack food.

 But today, I will show you why this 'Giant Warehouse' model is becoming old-fashioned.
 I will present a new plan to move from 'Giant Buildings' to 'Local Networks'."